-One of my top favorite things to do in the French Quarter is visiting the French Market, also known as Shops of the Colonnade.
-This market makes up for 6 blocks of shops and commercial buildings.
+One of my favorite things to do in the French Quarter is to visit the French Market, also known as Shops of the Colonnade.
+This market makes up six blocks of shops and commercial buildings.
 It’s filled with fantastic food stands, local shops, and local artisans.

 This is one of those stops that I recommend you go hungry.
-Here you’ll find all the local treats and delicious eats in New Orleans.
+You’ll find all the local treats and delicious eats in New Orleans here.

 Don’t miss the stuff beignets at Loretta’s.
-Not only are the praline-filled beignets the best I’ve ever had, but I was told by locals around me that I must have the crab stuffed beignets next time I’m in town.
+Not only are the praline-filled beignets the best I’ve ever had, but locals around me told me I must have the crab-stuffed beignets next time I’m in town.

 Also, the fresh shucked oysters and seafood.